 This inner critic might meet you at work.
 “You’re under too much pressure.
 You’ll never get everything done.
 No one even notices you.

 Are you constantly going to battle with your Inner Critic?
-It doesn't have to be that way.
-Learn how to respect your Inner Critic, while still keeping him in line.
+It doesn’t have to be that way.
+Instead, learn how to respect your Inner Critic while still keeping him in line.

-Don't let you inner critic control you.
-Try one of these small actions to break the negative cycle and stop beating yourself up.
+Don’t let your inner critic control you.
+Instead, try one of these small actions to break the negative cycle and stop beating yourself up.